Breakthrough Starshot: Other applications

 The German physicist Claudius Gros has proposed that the technology of the Breakthrough Starshot initiative may be used in a second step to establish a biosphere of unicellular microbes on otherwise only transiently habitable exoplanets.
 A Genesis probe would travel at lower speeds, at a speed 4.6% of the speed of light, which would take at least 90 years to get to Alpha Centauri A. The sail could be configured so that the stellar pressure from Alpha Centauri A brakes and deflects the probe toward Alpha Centauri B, where it would arrive after a few days.
 The sail would then be slowed again to 0.4% of the speed of light and catapulted towards Proxima Centauri.
-At that speed it will arrive there after another 46 years — about 140 years after its launch.
+At that speed it will arrive there after another 46 years – about 140 years after its launch.
 It could hence be decelerated using a magnetic sail.

+AI-optimized light sail

+In 2025, researchers from Brown University and TU Delft developed a cutting-edge, ultra-thin light sail optimized with artificial intelligence.
+This light sail, designed for interstellar missions, was only 200 nanometers thick, with a surface covered in billions of nanoscale holes.
+These microscopic holes reduced weight while significantly increasing reflectivity, making the light sail more efficient for light-driven propulsion.
+This breakthrough could play a crucial role in advancing interstellar travel, allowing spacecraft to reach distant stars within a human lifetime.